 U.S. Postal Service mail is delivered daily to academic departments.
-Package services and the campus lost and found department are located in the ITS media office in the Union building.
-Hours are posted on the office door.
+Mailing, package services and the campus lost and found department are located in the ITS Media office on the south side of the Union building.

 Motor vehicles and bicycles